buddhist-uni/buddhist-uni.github.io/_content/monographs/legibility-of-serif-and-sans-serif_richardson-john-t-e.md

 openalexid: W4293192437
 ---

-> There is no difference in the legibility of serif and sans serif typefaces either when reading from paper or when reading from screens.
+> There is no difference in the legibility of serif and sans-serif typefaces either when reading from paper or when reading from screens.

-Designers should feel free to use either a serif or a sans serif font, "even if legibility is a key criterion in their choice."
+Designers should feel free to use either a serif or a sans-serif font, "even if legibility is a key criterion in their choice."